-This Red Kuri Squash Soup is my favorite thing to make using them.
-Both the flavor and texture lend themselves to this rich, creamy and super comforting recipe.
+I make other Red Kuri Squash recipes, but this soup is my favorite, as both the squash flavor and texture lend themselves to this warming and comforting recipe.

 Like most winter squash, there are all sorts of way to cook Red Kuri.
 It’s can be roasted whole, cut and roasted, cut and sautéed, cut and steamed.

-- Roast the squash.
-(I use the same method that I use for Butternut squash.)
+- Roast the squash using the same method that I use to roast Butternut squash.

 - When the squash is cool enough to handle, cut it in half and use a large spoon to scoop out the seeds and stringy membranes.
-(Save the seeds to roast.)
+(Save the seeds to roast if you want.)

 - Remove the skin from the flesh.
 It should separate pretty easily.